-Renal medullary carcinoma (RMC) was originally described in 1995 and is one of the most aggressive kidney cancers.
+Renal medullary carcinoma (RMC), also known as SMARCB1-deficient renal medullary carcinoma, was originally described in 1995 and is one of the most aggressive kidney cancers.
 Half of the patients with RMC described in the original 1995 study did not survive longer than 4 months from diagnosis.
 With current therapies this has improved to 13 months and research is under way to find new and better treatments.
 RMC can be easier to treat if diagnosed early.
 Therefore, young black individuals (particularly those who are known to carry the sickle cell trait or sickle cell disease) should immediately contact their healthcare provider if they experience symptoms that can suggest RMC.
 By the time it is diagnosed, RMC will have spread to the lymph nodes or other organs in more than 90% of cases.
 If left untreated, RMC can quickly spread to the lymph nodes or other organs even in those patients who initially have RMC contained within the kidney.
 RMC most commonly spreads to the lymph nodes (85% of cases), lungs (46%), liver (15%) and bone (15%), but almost never spreads to the brain.

 The most common first sign of RMC is blood in the urine (hematuria) and patients may also feel pain in their flank around the kidney area or (less commonly) feel a mass in their abdomen, usually on the right side.
 About half of the patients with RMC will begin losing weight unintentionally and may develop fevers and night sweats.